ChristopherPorras/ChristopherPorras/README.md

   alt="header"/>
 </div>

-Full Stack Software Developer with academic experience in web and desktop application development using C# and Java.
+Full Stack Software Developer with two years of experience in web and desktop application development using C# and Java.
 Proficient in SQL databases and RESTful API creation.
 Experienced with project management tools like GitHub, Azure DevOps, and Jira.
 Committed to implementing innovative technological solutions.

 ## Skills